Don’t Let Fear Stop You from Writing Your Book

 Have you heard of the “liminal space”?
 When you’ve left a familiar shore but you haven’t yet landed somewhere new, you’re in the liminal space.
 The liminal space is shrouded in uncertainty and marked by not knowing.
 Nothing’s predictable.
 Nothing’s guaranteed.
 Stumbling and flailing abound.
 You stretch your arms out in front of you, feeling for something, anything, and find nothing.
 Just wispy, empty air.
+Starting to write a book can invoke similar feelings!

 When you choose to write a book—or sometimes just consider engaging in such a vulnerable process—you launch yourself into the liminal space.
 Once there, you might confront a host of questions and concerns: